 Borrowings made under the FILO loan will bear interest, calculated under either the Federal Funds rate or the LIBOR rate, at a rate equal to the following: (a) the Federal Funds rate plus a carrying percentage based on the Company's excess availability, of either 1.75% or 2.00% or (b)the LIBOR rate (the Company being able to select interest periods of 1 week, 1 month, 2 months, 3 months or 6 months) plus a varying percentage based on the Company's excess availability of either 2.75% or 3.00%.
-At May 4, 2019, the outstanding balance of \$15.0 million was in a 2-month LIBOR-based contract with an interest rate of 5.29%.
-The LIBOR-based contract expires, the Company can enter into a new LIBOR-based borrowing arrangement.
+At August 3, 2019, the outstanding balance of \$15.0 million was in a 1-week LIBOR-based contract with an interest rate of 5.06%.
+The LIBOR-based contract expired on August 4, 2019.
+When a LIBOR-based contract expires, the Company can enter into a new LIBOR-based borrowing arrangement.